codeformilwaukee/codeformilwaukee.github.io/README.md

  </ul>
 ```

-See PULL_REQUEST for an example pull request of adding a project card.
+See [https://github.com/codeformilwaukee/codeformilwaukee.github.io/pull/16](here) for an example pull request of adding a project card.